 The flow of the top two floors was also important.
 Features will include oversized windows, landings in stairwells that will help to promote impromptu conversations, and an aisle way around the exterior of the building that will also help to promote employee interaction.

 Finally, since there are nearly 3000 members within five miles of the Administrative Building, a retail branch was designed on the first floor to provide these members with a more convenient option than they previously had.

 NewGround took on the responsibility of managing the rezoning, permitting, and the entitlement process for the project, which in a regulation-heavy environment like California can be challenging and time-consuming.

 Things went smoothly and we received all the necessary approvals within 18 months and broke ground in the summer of 2016.
-We are scheduled for completion in early 2018.
+The project was completed in the spring of 2019.

 SFPCU wanted to create a unique Administrative Buildingthat aligned their brand with the physical space and one that would attract and retain the very best employees.
 Their new headquarters represents an investment in their future, and because of the appropriate amount of planning by SFPCU's forward-thinking leadership team and their Board of Directors, they'll have an eye-catching facility that sets them apart in their industry for many years to come.

 160underground parking spaces